matheusmeendes/F.R.I.D.A.Y./README.md

 # F.R.I.D.A.Y.

-## Solução de IA para o mercado financeiro
+## Pepper: Assistente Virtual Financeira

 ## Integrantes:
 - <a href="https://www.linkedin.com/in/breno-santana-4a1912228/">Breno Santana</a>